vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/4-gitops.md

   _You can CMD/CTRL + click on the URL to open it in a new browser tab._

 🪄🪄 Magic!
-You now have a GitOps controller - Argo CD and got it to manually deploy an application for you.
+You now have a GitOps controller - Argo CD - and got it to manually deploy an application for you.
 Next up, we’ll make Argo CD deploy Canopy to `test` and `prod` environments 🪄🪄

 ## ApplicationSets

 ### Get Gitea Ready for GitOps

 > In this exercise we'll connect Argo CD (our GitOps controller) to our Git repository to enable the GitOps workflow.
-We will be storing definitions of toolings and application deployments in `genaiops-gitops` repository and make Argo CD aware of that repo.
+We will be storing definitions of toolings and application deployments in the `genaiops-gitops` repository and make Argo CD aware of that repo.

 Gitea is a lightweight, self-hosted Git server that allows teams to manage repositories, track issues, and collaborate on code efficiently.
 It is open-source, easy to deploy, and supports various version control operations.
 Gitea serves as our central repository in this workshop where your `genaiops-gitops` configurations will reside for seamless integration with Argo CD.